Politburo of the Chinese Communist Party: Composition and selection

 Since the 1990s, Politburo members concurrently held posts in the party apparatus, in state posts, and as regional party chiefs.
-In addition, members serving in the military and security sectors have been limited to 3 posts; in contrast, most members in the 1980s had a military command background.
+Some are party secretaries of important provinces or municipalities.
+In addition, members serving in the military and security sectors have been limited to 3 posts.
+In contrast, most members in the 1980s had a military command background.
 In 2017, for the 19th Central Committee Politburo, aside from the heads of the four main institutional hierarchies—the CCP, the National People's Congress, the State Council and the Chinese People's Political Consultative Conference, there were six members each holding posts in the party, the national government, the regional governments, and three in the military.
 The average age of the 2017 Politburo's members was 62, which was similar to those in recent decades.
 Before that, the Party under Deng Xiaoping deliberately encouraged turnover by imposing term limits and retirement ages.

 In October 2017, at the First Plenary Session of the 19th CCP Central Committee, it was decided that all Politburo members shall make an annual written presentation to the Central Committee and the General Secretary.
 In March 2018, all Standing Committee members and members of the Politburo made their first written presentation to the Central Committee and General Secretary Xi Jinping.

 Since the 17th National Congress, the official way of electing the Politburo was through a process called "democratic recommendation" (民主推荐) where the CCP conducted a straw poll of 200 candidates to the Politburo, which were factored into the final list of candidates presented at the National Congress of the CCP.
-However, this was abolished in the 19th National Congress under Xi, which denounced the "vote buying" and the "voting based on personal connections and favors" of this method, particularly in connection to politicians who fell after the anti-corruption campaign under Xi.
+However, this was abolished in the 19th National Congress under Xi, which denounced the "vote buying" and voting "based on personal connections and favors" of this method, particularly in connection to politicians who fell after the anti-corruption campaign under Xi.
 The process was officially replaced with a method of "face-to-face interviews, investigation and study".

-Activities

-The Politburo and the Politburo Standing Committee are the top decision-making institutions for the CCP Central Committee.

-The Politburo holds regular study sessions which serve as an opportunity for CCP leadership to promote new policies.
-Since 2002, these sessions have been widely publicized.
-Frequently, they address foreign affairs.

-Current Politburo
+Current composition

 The 20th Politburo was elected at the first plenary session of the 20th Central Committee in October 2022.
+Xi Jinping’s persistence in his third five-year term represents a departure from the pattern of decade-long reigns for leaders, such as Mao and Deng.